-- . filing a written revocation with the Secretary of Boston Properties at the address set forth below; - . filing a duly executed proxy bearing a later date; or - . appearing in person and voting by ballot at the annual meeting.
+- . filing a written revocation with the Secretary of Boston Properties at the following address: 111 Huntington Avenue, Suite 300, Boston, Massachusetts 02199-7610; - . filing a duly executed proxy bearing a later date; or - . appearing in person and voting by ballot at the annual meeting.